Brechin: Public services

 Brechin Infirmary was designed by local architect William Fettis (or Fettes) and opened in 1869 by Fox Maule-Ramsay, 11th Earl of Dalhousie.
 On opening, the hospital had beds for up to 30 patients.
-Four new wards were added in a major extension built circa 1929 and further expansion took place in 1960 when new out-patients and physiotherapy departments were included within a separate new single-story building.
+Four new wards were added in a major extension built circa 1929 and further expansion took place in 1960 when new out-patients and physiotherapy departments were included within a separate new single-storey building.
 The infirmary closed in 2015 and looks set to be demolished.
 A parochial lodging house for paupers (a poor house) was opened in grounds next to the infirmary in 1880.
 It had accommodation for eighty persons in eleven wards.
 Renamed St Drostan's House, it was later used by Angus Council as a care home for the elderly.

 Sport

 Brechin City F.C. contest in the Highland Football League at its stadium Glebe Park.
 Glebe Park is the only senior football ground in Europe which has a hedge along one of its perimeters.
 Brechin is also home to the junior football club Brechin Victoria who play at Victoria Park.

 Brechin Golf Club was formed in 1893, at Trinity Muir with a 9 hole course.
 Records show that by 1924 an agreement had been made to purchase Limefield Farm.
-In 1926 the famous James Braid was invited to play the course.
+In 1926, the famous James Braid was invited to play the course.
 Braid was so impressed he suggested suitable sites for sand bunkers in the Limefield section of the course.
 The course was expanded to the current layout to mark its centenary year in June 1993.

-Transportation
+Transport

-Brechin was previously served by Brechin railway station, a terminus of several lines.
-It was closed to passengers in 1952, but has since reopened as part of the Caledonian Railway heritage railway.
-The single-carriageway bypass of Brechin was dualled and reopened in March 1994, completing the dualling of the newly numbered A90 between Perth and Aberdeen.
+The nearest National Rail station is at Montrose, which is a stop on the Dundee–Aberdeen line.
+The town was previously served by Brechin railway station, a terminus of several lines.
+It was closed to passengers in 1952, but has since reopened as part of the Caledonian Railway heritage line.

+Local bus services are operated predominantly by Stagecoach East Scotland.
+Key routes connect the town with Arbroath, Dundee and Montrose.

+The single-carriageway bypass of Brechin was dualled and reopened in March 1994, completing the upgrade of the newly numbered A90 between Perth and Aberdeen.